How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 • Decision

-Three months from now, you'll search for past meetings using some combination of these three:
+Three months from now, you'll search for past meetings using some combination of:

-Almost no one searches by exact keywords in the title.
-Human memory works episodically: "that meeting with Alice last month about the pricing thing".
+Almost no one searches by exact title keywords.
+Human memory works episodically: "that meeting with Alice last month about the pricing thing."
 Make your DB queryable by person and project and your future self will thank you.

 Three walls you'll hit when rolling out to the team